 - Assume there is a health hazard

-- Wear a dust mask conforming to EN149 category FFP2S and disposable vinyl gloves
+- Wear a dust mask (category FFP3) and disposable nitrile gloves

 - Do not attempt to remove mould form any surface that has a loose, fragile or friable surface

-- Gently remove loose mould from the surface with a soft brush in a vacuum cleaner fitted with HEPA filters.
+- Gently remove loose mould from the surface with a soft brush into a vacuum cleaner fitted with HEPA filters.
 Always carry out in a well-ventilated space.